 As Australia’s oldest cultured pearling business, the story of Cygnet Bay Pearls is steeped in history.
 It is no surprise that Cygnet Bay Pearl farm is Australia’s oldest continuously operating pearl farm.
-Its not only a great place to grow pearls, but also a beautiful place to visit.
-If you get the chance, we are open to the public and you are invited to spend a night or two, and tour Australia’s only working pearl farm open to the public.
-We are Situated 220km’s north of Broome Western Australia, at the tip of the Dampier Peninsular.
-It’s the beginning of the wild and free Kimberley coast line and the Kimberley archipelago.
+It’s not only a great place to grow pearls, but also a beautiful place to visit.
+If you get the chance, you are invited to spend a night or two, and tour Australia’s only working pearl farm open to the public.
+We are situated 220kms north of Broome Western Australia, at the tip of the Dampier Peninsular.
+It’s the beginning of the wild and free Kimberley coast line and the Buccaneer Archipelago.
 The Kimberley marine environment has the world’s largest tropical tides and is both a beautiful and harsh environment.
 Every wet season from December to April there is the threat of cyclones and all year round we are conscious of the local crocodiles It was here at Cygnet bay that the story of the Australian South Sea Pearl began.

 Broome’s history begins in the 1880’s with the discovery of the natural oyster beds of the species Pinctada Maxima, along the northern Western Australian coast line.
-This oyster is the largest oyster in the world, and has a beautiful thick and lustrous shell which made it a valuable textile during this time.
-Broome boomed on the back of this industry boasting some 400 boats at its peak.
-However, plastics did arrive in force post second world war and replaced mother of pearl (MOP) shell as a textile sending the industry into decline.
+This oyster is the world’s largest, and has a beautiful thick and lustrous shell which made it a valuable textile during this time.
+Broome boomed on the back of this industry, boasting some 400 boats at its peak.
+However, plastics did arrive in force post WWII and replaced mother of pearl (MOP) shell as a textile sending the industry into decline.

-Once Lyndon Brown had mastered the art he shared the secret of pearl cultivation with his dedicated and talented work mates, three Bardi aboriginal men, Albury Tiggan, Tom Wiggan and Gordon Dickson.
+Once Lyndon Brown had mastered the art, he shared the secret of pearl cultivation with his dedicated and talented work mates, three Bardi aboriginal men, Aubrey Tigan, Tom Wiggan and Gordon Dixon.
 A pivotal point in time, of global significance, as the ‘magical’ process of growing these valuable gems was only known to select Japanese technicians, one white Australian and three Australian indigenous men.
 Dean and Lyndon were soon joined by Dean’s youngest son Bruce and the three of them set about forging a business out of bark huts, pindan and the azure waters of Cygnet Bay.
 And so the face of Australian pearling was changed forever.

 In the early 2000’s some 17 independent pearl producers plied the Kimberley coast.
 But the economics of pearling was about to shift.
-The GFC devastated wholesale pearl prices and within a few years only three pearl producers were left in Western Australia, Cygnet Bay Pearls, Paspaley and Clipper Pearls.
+The Global Financial Crisis devastated wholesale pearl prices and within a few years only three pearl producers were left in Western Australia, Cygnet Bay Pearls, Paspaley and Clipper Pearls.

-In 2009 Cygnet Bay Pearls opened its doors to the public, inviting them to not only discover what it takes to run a pearl farm but, in another industry first, gave people the opportunity to view and purchase pearls directly from the waters in which they were nurtured.
-All with the background of the extraordinary Kimberley coast.
+In 2009 Cygnet Bay Pearls opened its doors to the public, inviting you to not only discover what it takes to run a pearl farm but, in another industry first, give people the opportunity to view and purchase pearls directly from the waters in which they were nurtured.
+All with the backdrop of the extraordinary Kimberley coast.

 It is still today the only commercial pearl farm open to the public and has invested in tourism facilities including, safari tents with ensuite, renovated historically listed pearlers shacks; a licenced restaurant with sweeping verandas and an infinite edged pool overlooking the beautiful bay where this remarkable story unfolded.